ICanBoogie/HTTP/README.md

 ### Streaming the response body

-When a large response body needs to be streamed, it is recommended to use a closure as response body instead of a huge string that would consume a lot of memory.
+When a large response body needs to be streamed, it is recommended to use a closure as a response body instead of a huge string that would consume a lot of memory.

 ```php